microsudaqua/Microsudaqua/content/pt/authors/Cecilia Alonso/_index.md

 ---
 # Display name
-title: Fernando Unrein
+title: Cecilia Alonso

 # Username (this should match the folder name)
 authors:
-- Fernando Unrein
+- Cecilia Alonso

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Argentina zona 1
+role: Uruguay

 # Organizations/Affiliations
 organizations:
-- name: Instituto de Investigaciones Biotecnológicas de Chascomús (IIB-INTECH)
+- name: Universidad de la República
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:
+bio: .

 interests: